lolooppo/Sparse-Array-and-Matrix/README.md

 # Sparse-Array-and-Matrix
-## representing arrays with huge number of zeros(unused space) using a linked list
+## ->Representing arrays with huge number of zeros(unused space) using a linked list.